haxala1r/portsock/README.md

 ## Windows

-When building for windows, you need to have mingw installed, as the build system relies heavily on it.
-Furthermore, you need to also specify the mingw library directory
+When building for windows, you need to have mingw installed, as the build system relies heavily on it, and you may have to set the compiler variable inside the makefile to set a different mingw executable if your installation isn't the same as that of debian.